"Experience top-rated care trusted by hundreds—where your comfort and well-being come first!"

 Peak Spine & Sports

-Interventional Pain Management Specialists & Pain Management Specialists located in Marlton, NJ & Collingswood, NJ
+Interventional Pain Management Specialists & Pain Management Specialists located in Marlton, Collingswood, Hoboken, Ridgewood & Paterson

 An estimated 40% of people experience pain, numbness, and tingling from sciatica at some point in their life.
 Fortunately, many treatment options are available.
-Jill Kalariya, MD, and Milind Patel, MD, MBA, and the multidisciplinary team at Peak Spine & Sports Medicine diagnose and treat sciatica at their state-of-the-art office in Marlton, Collingswood and Toms River, New Jersey.
+Jill Kalariya, MD, and Milind Patel, MD, MBA, and the multidisciplinary team at Peak Spine & Sports Medicine diagnose and treat sciatica at their state-of-the-art office in Marlton, Hoboken, Ridgewood, Paterson, Lawrenceville, Collingswood, Toms River and Absecon, New Jersey.
 For integrative sciatica treatment, call today or request an appointment online.

 Sciatica Q & A